-Pursuant to paragraph (D), the written admission colloquy in paragraph (C) is to be amended when the juvenile is admitting to an act that would render the juvenile eligible for court-ordered involuntary treatment upon attaining 20 years of age.
-See 42 Pa.C.S. §§ 6358, 6403.
+Pursuant to paragraph (D), the written admission colloquy in paragraph (C) is to be amended when the juvenile is admitting to an act that would render the juvenile eligible for court-ordered involuntary treatment upon attaining 20 years of age and lifelong SORNA registration and reporting requirements.
+See 42 Pa.C.S. §§ 6358,

+6403, 9799.13(9), and § 9799.15(a)(5).
 The court is to conduct a colloquy as to the potential consequences of an admission of this type using the form in paragraph (D).

-The colloquy forms use[s] several age-appropriate terms for the juvenile to understand; however, certain legal terms are contained in the form.
-It is expected that attorneys will explain [this form] these forms until their clients understand.
+The colloquy forms use several age-appropriate terms for the juvenile to understand; however, certain legal terms are contained in the form.
+It is expected that attorneys will explain these forms until their clients understand.

-[Pursuant to paragraph (C)(4), the admission colloquy is] The forms used for admissions are to be substantially in [this] the forms found at paragraphs (C)(4) and (D).
+The forms used for admissions are to be substantially in the forms found at paragraphs (C)(4) and (D).
 The questions set forth are the minimal standard.
-A judicial district may choose to add requirements to [its] these admission [colloquy] colloquies.
-Any addition to the required [colloquy] colloquies is considered a local rule and the procedures of Rule 121 are to be followed if a judicial district chooses to make additions.
+A judicial district may choose to add requirements to these admission colloquies.
+Any addition to the required colloquies is considered a local rule and the procedures of Rule 121 are to be followed if a judicial district chooses to make additions.
 See Rule 121.